mvysny/vaadin-kotlin-pwa/README.md

 and you continue nesting your Buttons into a bunch of Vertical/HorizontalLayouts - exactly as you would do with the Android development, but without the pains of using the Android development model.

-You can read more about the [benefits Vaadin development offer over Android](http://mavi.logdown.com/posts/6848317).
+You can read more about the [benefits of Vaadin development over Android](http://mavi.logdown.com/posts/6848317).

 ## Running The App